-While every job has risks, there are few occupations as hazardous as those in maritime industries.
-Injuries that affect Lafayette maritime workers are common, but unlike many other employees in Louisiana, maritime workers are not protected by traditional workers’ compensation policies.
-Fortunately, these workers have alternative legal options to help them financially recover for their injuries.
+While every job has risks, few occupations are as hazardous as those in maritime industries.
+Injuries that affect Lafayette maritime workers are common, but unlike many other employees in Louisiana, maritime workers are not generally protected by traditional workers’ compensation policies.
+You can speak with a Lafayette personal injury lawyer to help you pursue compensation.

-In addition to gathering evidence, your personal injury attorney could help prepare a claim, file a lawsuit, and present your case in court.
+In addition to gathering evidence, your personal injury attorney could help prepare a claim, file a lawsuit, and present your case in court if necessary.
 We can speak with you further about your claim during a free consultation.

 Should You File Your Claim Under the Jones Act?

 46 U.S.C.
 30104, also known as the Jones Act, establishes this right.
 This Act states that “seamen” are authorized to file civil lawsuits against their employers for injuries sustained while working on a maritime vessel.

 We Can Review Your Case and Determine How Much Compensation You May Be Entitled to

-Depending on their positions, maritime workers could be exposed to various hazards, not the least of which are heavy machinery, moving objects, or slick surfaces.
+Depending on their positions, maritime workers could be exposed to various hazards, including heavy machinery, moving objects, or slick surfaces.
 As a result, workplace injuries are unfortunately common.
-Even if the injury was caused by an injured worker’s own actions, it could still be compensable.
+Even if your actions contributed to your injury, it could still be compensable.

-Our maritime injury lawyer serving Lafayette can investigate your accident to see if negligent or reckless behavior caused your injuries.
+Our maritime injury lawyers serving Lafayette can investigate your accident to see if negligent or reckless behavior caused your injuries.
 We can review evidence, including photographs and video footage, to determine what happened.

 Longshore and Harbor Workers’ Compensation Act Benefits

-With the help of a maritime injury lawyer in Iberia Parish, injured maritime employees, harbor workers, and longshoremen could rely on this law for protection and provision after a workplace accident.
+With the help of a maritime injury lawyer in Iberia Parish, injured maritime employees, harbor workers, and longshoremen may rely on this law for protection and provision after a workplace accident.
 Benefits under this law may include: